Golem-Base/docs/README.md

 * Look at the full [code on GitHub](https://github.com/Golem-Base/typescript-sdk) including more examples.

-# 🚗 Remove the rust with the Rust SDK
+# 🚗 Ready for the Rust SDK

 Would you prefer to work with Rust?
 We've got you covered!